Sanarazaaa/Academic-Performance-Exercise-and-ADHD/README.md

 - The overall model explains a relatively small portion of the variance in GPA (R-squared: 0.176), indicating that other factors not included in the model may also play significant roles in academic performance.
 - The t-test results show a statistically significant difference in GPA between high and low exercise groups, with a p-value of 0.0025.

-## License
-This project is open-sourced software licensed under the MIT license.

 ## Acknowledgments
-- Special thanks to the contributors and the open-source community for their invaluable resources and support.

 - This project is inspired by the principles of health psychology and the study of ADHD.

-## Contact
-For any inquiries or contributions, please contact [Your Name](mailto:your.email@example.com).